 Differences between Stress and Strain:

-Stress is defined as a force that can cause a change in an object or a physical body while strain is the change in the form or shape of the object or physical body on which stress is applied.
+Stress is defined as a force that can cause a change in an object or a physical body while a strain is a change in the form or shape of the object or physical body on which stress is applied.

 The stress can occur without strain, but strain cannot occur with the absence of stress.